veerdone/gsecurity/README.md

 token := gsecurity.Login(10010)

 // or use LoginAndSet,login then set token to the cookie
-// the second method parameter needs to be implemented adaptor.Adaptor gsecurity.LoginAndSet(10010, standardadaptor.New(request))
+// the second method parameter needs to be implemented Adaptor gsecurity.LoginAndSet(10010, standardadaptor.New(request))
 ```
 ## Document